Updated 30/06/2025

 8. Cynara cardunculus (cardoon)

-The pinnate spiny leaves of this perennial are silvery-grey with an almost shiny quality to them.
-Competing with the foliage to be star of the show are thistle-like, spherical flowers that attract pollinators.
+The pinnate spiny leaves of this strikingly handsome, tall perennial are silvery-grey with an almost shiny quality to them.
+Competing with the foliage to be star of the show are thistle-like, honey-scented, deep blue-purple spherical flowers much loved by pollinating insects.
 Above all, they are well-suited for wildlife gardens and architectural gardens.
 Furthermore, they can also be used as cut flowers to bring their beauty indoors, which I think make a wonderful display.

 - Flowers in summer